Architectural bookcase composed of articulated wooden modules with parallel slats, assembled by metal pivots.

 Traces on the silvering of the mirrors attest to their authenticity.

-The top rests between the legs in a perfect balance between robustness and lightness.
-The texture of the oak, the knots in the wood and the carefully rounded edges testify to a high quality of manufacture.
+The top rests between the legs in a perfect balance of robustness and lightness.
+The texture of the oak, the knots in the wood and the carefully rounded edges bear witness to fine craftsmanship.

-Very good general condition, patina of use consistent with the age of the piece.
+Very good overall condition, with a patina of use consistent with the age of the piece.

 Italy, 1970s.